shopgate/connect-doc/markdown/guides/commerce/cart-integration/connect-your-shop/full-requirements.md

 *Example:* The functions json_decode() and json_encode() are compiled by default starting from PHP 5.2.
 Some hosting services still deactivate them, though.

 ### Order Processing
-- A new order is stored in the online shop’s database.
+- A new order is stored in the online shops database.
 Order processing crashes during this procedure due to an error.
 That results in an incomplete order present in the system.
 - A field different from is_shipping_blocked is used to determine whether an order can be processed by the merchant or is still blocked by Shopgate.
 *Example:* Fields is_paid or is_shipping_completed are mistaken responsible for this purpose.
 While the is_paid field only contains information for the merchant and is independent from the shipping readiness, the is_shipping_completed field holds on information whether the order has already been processed and sent to the customer by the merchant.

 ## Shop Interface Certification
 If you have implemented your own interface and would like to make it available to the Shopgate community, you should have it certified by Shopgate.
-After a detailed examination of your interface’s source code you will receive a Shopgate certificate and your shop will be advertised by Shopgate.
+After a detailed examination of your interfaces source code you will receive a Shopgate certificate and your shop will be advertised by Shopgate.

 ### Requirements
 What requirements does your interface need to fulfill in order to receive a Shopgate certification?